syncfusion-content/xamarin-docs/Xamarin/SfDateTimeRangeNavigator/rangenavigator.md

 wp8\Syncfusion.SfChart.XForms.dll

 Currently an additional step is required for Windows Phone and iOS projects.
-We need to call the `SfRangeNavigatorRenderer.Init()` as shown below.
+We need to call SfRangeNavigatorRenderer.Init() as shown below.

-Call the `SfRangeNavigatorRenderer.Init()` in MainPage constructor of the Windows Phone project as shown
+Call `SfRangeNavigatorRenderer.Init()` in MainPage constructor of the Windows Phone project as shown

 {% highlight c# %}
 [C#]